openlilylib/snippets/templates/predefined-instruments/instruments-abstraction.md

+Below are my ideas for future developments that may follow predefined instrument contexts.
+However, this won't happen before the function for easy creating custom contexts is finished and accepted into widespread use.

 After creating custom contexts, i'd like to push the idea even further and create a new abstraction layer: instruments.
 An instrument has the following properties: